thomas-liao/Food_Mate/README.md

 # What need to Improve

-1. Currently we implemented part of the interaction between back end and front-end, in the next iteration we will implement all of the interactions.
+1. We have successfully implemented whole functionality of app, the next iteration we will focus on code quality and implement extended feature to imcrease user experience.
-2. We built several unit tests for back end, in next iteration we will implement more comprehensive test cases to cover all cover cases.
+2. We will set up pipeline of recommendation system, to let user add review of restaurant and update their user habbits.
-3. Currently the recommendation system can only do recommendation for restaurants, in next iteration we will implement the recommendation system for post recommendation.
+3. Add more tests for backend and frontend to make the project more robust.

 # Food Mate app